 - Director, Lifeng Luo.
 The Director of ESPP is our chief administrator.
-The Director is responsible for the overall operation of ESPP, including long-range program planning and budgetary matters. - Assistant Director, Sean Lawrie.
-The Assistant Director primarily focuses on ESPP's research activities.
-However, the Assistant Director also assists with the student fellowship review process, event planning, and communications. - Graduate Program Director (GPD), Joe Hamm.
+The Director is responsible for the overall operation of ESPP, including long-range program planning and budgetary matters. - Graduate Program Director (GPD), Joe Hamm.
 The Graduate Program Director oversees the dual major, specialization, and certificate programs.
-The ESPP GPD is responsible for recruitment, retention, and reporting to ensure the attainment of ESPP's educational goals.

-- Chief Financial Officer (CFO), Tina Bird.
+The ESPP GPD is responsible for recruitment, retention, and reporting to ensure the attainment of ESPP's educational goals. - Chief Financial Officer (CFO), Tina Bird.
 ESPP's Chief Financial Officer (CFO) administers the program's budget.
 The CFO processes fellowships and funding for students. - Graduate Program Secretary, Tina Bird.
-The Graduate Program Secretary assists the GPD and is responsible for the Graduate Program operations in the ESPP office.
-Communications, Diane Huhn.
+The Graduate Program Secretary assists the GPD and is responsible for the Graduate Program operations in the ESPP office. - Communications, Diane Huhn.
 ESPP's communications staff, which are shared with other units in the College of Social Science, maintain the ESPP website and social media accounts, prepare press releases, and develop other ESPP communications with a variety of internal and external audiences.